Personal Finance

 Check Your Credit Report Regularly

 It would help if you monitored your credit report to ensure that it accurately reflects your credit usage and payment history.
 By checking your credit report, you can identify errors and take appropriate actions to correct them.
-You can obtain one free credit report from each of the three major credit bureaus annually, so getting free copies of your credit reports is advisable to stay current with your credit score.
+You can obtain one free credit report from each of the three major credit bureaus — Experian, Equifax, and TransUnion — annually via AnnualCreditReport.com, so getting free copies of your credit reports is advisable to stay current with your credit score.
+The CFPB estimates that a meaningful percentage of consumers have at least one error on their credit report that could affect their score, making regular review essential.

 Set Up Automatic Payments